-Bell peppers may even help prevent some types of cancer!
-So, at least in theory, your dog can benefit from this tasty and crunchy treat.
+Bell peppers may even help to prevent some types of cancer!
+At least in theory, your dog can benefit from this tasty and crunchy treat.

 A Good Snack Option

-So, this veggie will not crowd out your dog’s regular chow.
+This veggie will not crowd out your dog’s regular chow.
 On the contrary, bell peppers improve metabolism by reducing triglyceride levels.